Akku (2008 film): Production

-Maamani, who has worked under R. Balu, R. Parthiban and S. P. Jananathan, made his directorial with Akku (the last vowel in Tamil) under the banner of On Life Network.
-Newcomers Ajay, Sriji and Rakshai were cast to play the lead roles alongside Riyaz Khan and Anu Haasan.
-The film did not have an interval, songs or fights.
-Speaking of the film, the director said, "Since I do not want the screenplay to slow down, I decided to have no interval".
+Maamani, who has worked under R. Balu, R. Parthiban and S. P. Jananathan, made his directorial with Akku, named after the last vowel in the Tamil script, under the banner of On Life Network.
+Newcomers Ajay, Sriji and Rakshai were cast to play the lead roles alongside established actors Riyaz Khan and Anu Haasan.
+Unlike other Indian films, this was not designed to have an interval, as the director did not want to slow down the screenplay.
 The camera was handled by Chitti Babu, Sriram composed the background score and G. B. Venkatesh edited the film.